kshyatt/juliacon2025/annoying_threads/annoying_threads.typ

 #slide(title: "Things are getting better!")[
   - Scheduler slowdowns have improved (see Gabriel's talk!)
+  - A lot of unpleasant overhead is only encountered if you run a huge number (too many?) of `Task`s
   - We have an ecosystem of threading packages with friendly cooperation/competition
   - Good ideas can be taken from these other packages and incorporated into base's `Threads` ]